Rocks-E/RR_Machine_Simulator/README.md

   - 4RST
   - XOR registers
   - S ^ T -> R
+- ROT
+  - 5RST
+  - ROTate register
+  - T[4] controls direction (0 for left, 1 for right)
+  - T[567] control the count to rotate S by (0-7)
+  - The carry bit is used as a "9th" bit off the left side for a left rotate or the right side for a right rotate
 - LDI
-  - 5RXX
+  - 6RXX
   - LoaD Immediate
   - XX -> R
 - LDM
-  - 6RMM
+  - 7RMM
   - LoaD from Memory
   - Mem[MM] -> R
+- LDR
+  - 8_RS
+  - LoaD from memory with Register offset
+  - Mem[S] -> R
 - STO
-  - 7RMM
+  - 9RMM
   - STOre in memory
   - R -> Mem[MM]
 - PSH
-  - 8R__
+  - AR__
   - PuSH register to stack
   - R -> [SP--]
 - POP
-  - 9R__
+  - BR__
   - POP stack to register
   - [++SP] -> R
-- JMP
-  - A_XX
-  - JuMP
-  - XX -> PC
 - JSR
-  - B_XX
+  - C_XX
   - Jump to SubRoutine
   - PC + 2 -> [SP--]; XX -> PC
 - RET
-  - C___
+  - D___
   - RETurn from subroutine
   - [++SP] -> PC
-- BRZ
-  - D_XX
-  - BRanch on Zero
-  - Z ?
-(XX : PC + 2) -> PC
-- BRC
+- BRA
-  - E_XX
+  - EIXX
-  - BRanch on Carry
+  - BRAnch on status conditions*
-  - C ?
-(XX : PC + 2) -> PC
 - MDF
   - FI__
   - MoDify Flags*

 *[I] can be broken down into two 2-bit fields as follows:
-- 01 -> Which flags (0 - Z, 1 - C) should be modified.
-If the flag's bit is 1, it will be changed to the corresponding bit in the second field.
-If the flag's bit is 0, it will remain as it was before the instruction
+- 01 -> Which flags (0 - Z, 1 - C) should be considered.
+If the flag's bit is 1, the corresponding bit in the second field is used.
+If the flag's bit is 0, the corresponding bit in the second field is ignored.
-- 23 -> Determines the new state of its respective flag
+- 23 -> If the corresponding bit in the first field was set, determines what to do with the status flag
+- BRA ex., 0111 would branch if the carry flag is 1, regardless of the state of the zero flag.
+0101 would do the same, as the zero flag bit in the first field is low.
+- Note: If I <= 3 it will ALWAYS be an unconditional jump as neither flag is considered
-- e.g., 0111 would set the carry flag to 1 and leave Z as it was before.
-0101 would do the same, as bit 0 being low tells the machine to ignore bit 2
+- MDF ex., 1001 would set the zero flag to 0 and leave the carry flag as it was before.
+1000 would do the same, as bit 0 being low tells the machine to ignore bit 3.